conlonsp/wild-tracker-app/README.md

 - `npm start --prefix client`: run the frontend on [http://localhost:4000](http://localhost:4000)

-Make sure to uncomment the seed seed data in **db/seeds.rb** and run:
+Make sure to uncomment the seed data in **db/seeds.rb** and seed the data by running the command:

 - `rails db:seed`

-to seed data.
 Once the data has been seeded, make sure to comment back out the seed data.

 ## How to Use

+Wild Tracker allows for user's to interact with organizations and their projects, and track their donation efforts to the varied organizations.
+To start, you will want to create an account.

+### Signing in and Signup up

+Creating an account is simple.
+After navigating to the site, click the **Sign Up** button located at the bottom of the log in form.

+If you already have an account, enter your login credentials to sign in.

+In the Sign Up form, create a username and password, and click the **Next** button.
+From here, add an avatar URL and write a 50 to 250 character bio.
+Once complete, you can then click **Submit** to create your account.
+If there are any errors that arose during account creation, you will be notified and asked to fix the presented errors

+### Dashboard